2028 United States Senate elections: Hawaii

-Two-term Democrat Brian Schatz was re-elected in 2022 with 71.2% of the vote.
+Democratic incumbent Brian Schatz was re-elected in 2022 to a second full term with 71.2% of the vote.

 Idaho

 Five-term Republican Mike Crapo was re-elected in 2022 with 60.7% of the vote.

 Illinois

 Two-term Democrat Tammy Duckworth was re-elected in 2022 with 56.8% of the vote.
 She has filed paperwork to run for re-election.

 Indiana

 Two-term Republican Todd Young was re-elected in 2022 with 58.6% of the vote.

 Iowa

-Eight-term Republican Chuck Grassley was re-elected in 2022 with 56.1% of the vote.
+Eight-term Republican Chuck Grassley was re-elected in 2022 with 56.0% of the vote.
 He has filed paperwork to run for re-election.
+As the most senior member of the Senate, Grassley will be 95 years old at the time of the election and would be 101 if he completed the full term.

 Kansas

 Three-term Republican Jerry Moran was re-elected in 2022 with 60.0% of the vote.

 Kentucky

 Three-term Republican Rand Paul was re-elected in 2022 with 61.8% of the vote.

+Following public criticisms by former president Donald Trump over Paul’s breaks with Trump-backed legislation, several outlets have reported that Trump or his allies might support a 2028 Republican primary challenge to Paul.

 Louisiana

 Two-term Republican John Kennedy was re-elected in 2022 with 61.6% of the vote in the first round of the "Louisiana primary".

+The election to this seat will be the first under a new law which abolished the state's open primary system.
+Party primaries will be closed off to members of other parties, allowing voters not affiliated with a party to vote in one primary.